Cuman laws: Authenticity

 Szilvia Somogyi proved that manuscripts of the Second Cuman Law existed before the 18th century, thus it cannot be connected to the legal-political struggle surrounding the Redemptio and it contradicts Nora Berend's claim.
 A 17th-century codex (Cod.
 8219), which contains the text of the law in two copies, located in the Austrian National Library was already referred by Jesuit scholar Franz Karl Alter in his work Philologisch-kritische Miscellaneen (1799), then Hungarian archivist János Csontosi (1884).
 The 19 manuscripts on various topics were collected into a codex by court librarian Sebastian Tengnagel, who served in this capacity from 1608 to 1636.
 Somogyi argued both manuscripts (42r and 48r) of the second law have Humanist style characteristics, the spelling and punctuation of the Latin text indicate that both were written after the middle of the 16th century.
 A detail of the titles ("sunt anni 297") perhaps suggests that the copies were recorded in 1576.
 Both texts provide a different date, 5 August 1279, as the time of issuance of the law.
 Another charter from the Batthány Archives (Acta misc.
 Heim. n.
 9.) is also a 16th-century copy of the Second Cuman Law, with the date 5 August 1279.
 It was recorded possibly during the reign of Ferdinand I. Somogyi argued all three copies can be traced back to the same common archetype.
 Somogyi considered that the letter of Pope Nicholas III from 9 December 1279 implies that the Roman Curia was aware of the negotiation processes of the past months and refers to the different passages of the two Cuman laws, thus confirming the contemporary (i.e. 13th-century) existence of the Second Cuman Law.

+Dániel Bagi argued that both the protocollum (prologue) and eschatocollum (conclusion) of the charter correspond to the practice of the Hungarian royal chancellery from the 1270s, i.e. the original text was written in the chancellery of Ladislaus IV.
+Bagi also considered that the authenticity of the document is strengthened by the fact that the phrase "et simpliciter omnibus nobilibus de Cumanis" ("and simply to all the nobles of the Cumans") refers only to the leading class of the Cumans, and not to the community as a whole.
+The charter was not a privilege letter, but a document which confirmed the agreement between papal legate Philip and the Hungarian court concluded after negotiations.
+The so-called second Cuman law defines the group as a legal community, similarly to the Transylvanian Saxons and Zipser Germans, in accordance with the legal ideas of corporatism which arose in the last third of the 13th century in Hungary.